Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which amenities increase rent the most in Toluca?

-The top five amenities that increase rent the most in Toluca are secure parking, 24/7 security or controlled access, reliable water storage (cistern/tinaco), good internet readiness, and in-unit laundry hookups.
+The top five amenities that increase rent in Toluca are secure parking, 24/7 security or controlled access, fast internet, equipped kitchen, and proximity to El Insurgente, Tollocan or universities.

 In our property pack covering the real estate market in Toluca, we cover what are the best investments a landlord can make.